l3dlp-sandbox/rwxrob-cv/resumes/README.md

 ## Instructions for Resume

-This resume is built from [YAML structured data](data.yml) (which is drawn from the CV) and generated from [templates](tmpl) in Go (golang) `html/template` syntax.
-To generate the `index.html` file from updated `tmpl` simply do `go run gen.go` from within this directory.
+This resume is built from YAML structured data (which is drawn from the CV) and generated from [templates](tmpl) in Go (golang) `html/template` syntax.
+The PDF is created with Firefox.

+1. Create a new subdirectory and `data.yml` inside the subdirectory.
+1. Write the resume in `data.yml`
+1. Generate the `index.html` file from `tmpl` through `go run gen.go <source directory>` from within this directory.
+1. Open the `index.html` in Firefox.
-The PDF is created with Firefox with all the extras disabled and has been tested to ensure it contains transferable fonts.
-Create the PDF by printing the page generated to save as a PDF.
+1. Create the PDF by printing the page generated to save as a PDF.